If you are producing work for the site, please read the below:

 Payment

-The agreed fee will be paid on publication, within 15 business days according to the limits of our payments platform (Rippling).
-We will provide a link to upload your bank and tax details into that platform, when edits are closed.
+The agreed fee will be paid on publication, within 15 business days or according to the limits of our payments platform (Rippling).
+For new contributors, we will provide a link to upload your bank and tax details into that platform, when edits are closed.

 Kill fees